tommilligan/prowl-target/README.md

 ## PR-1

-Adds a line in the readme - bumpys!
+Adds a line in the readme - bumpys
 Added bump script
 Checking PRs